ABOUT

 This blog is my journey from late diagnosis, how I navigate the ups and downs of life, and the strategies I use to cope.

-I also write about my lifestyle, my life experiences, and raising neurodiversity awareness.
+I also write about my lifestyle, my life experiences, and raising awareness about neurodiversity.

 Autism is a spectrum, and it can look different in each person.
 This is one way autism can present.